 - Paul Bunyan Swings His Axe by Dell McCormick.
 Seventeen Paul Bunyan stories, written in 1936, and 111 pages.
 You might pair this with the John Henry book by Lester Pinkney and use this pair exclusively for 1B history, picking up America First in 1A.

 We use America First because we feel that it exemplifies what Charlotte Mason recommended in a history book for children under nine.
 If your child is not ready for this book in 1B, consider reading more tall tales and adding Boys and Girls of Colonial Days, available from both Project Gutenberg and Yesterday’s Classics.
-Due to stereotypes of the time, particularly of Native Americans, about half the stories will not be appropriate to read to your children.
+Due to stereotypes of the time, particularly of Native Americans, about half the stories in Boys and Girls of Colonial Days not be appropriate to read to your children.
 Please pre-read and choose the stories that are appropriate.
 Those that are, are a wonderful, gentle introduction to life in colonial times.

 There are several possibilities as alternates for America First (all of Form 1), though none we liked quite as well: